Carlo Basile

-Carlo P. Basile (born June 29, 1971 in East Boston) is an American politician.
+Carlo P. Basile (born June 29, 1971, in East Boston) is an American politician.
 Basile is currently a Consultant at the Boston-based law firm Smith, Costello, and Crawford.

 Career

 A native of East Boston, Basile graduated from Savio Preparatory High School and then moved on to Suffolk University, where he earned a Bachelor of Science in Criminal Justice.
-He served in the Massachusetts House of Representatives from 2007-2015.
+He served in the Massachusetts House of Representatives from 2007 to 2015.
 In 2015, Basile was named Deputy Chief of Staff for the administration of Massachusetts Governor Charlie Baker.

 Basile was described in 2013 by Andrew Ryan of The Boston Globe as, "an East Boston powerbroker with a potent political organization".